Larry Davis (born 1966): Early and personal life

 Larry Davis was born in New York City on May 28, 1966.
 An aspiring rapper, he was known by peers as musically talented, playing multiple instruments.
 He was also entrepreneurial, reputedly operating small music studios in the Bronx and Manhattan, while also repairing and modifying motorcycles.
-Davis' peers acknowledge that by midway through adolescence, Davis had begun dealing drugs, but claim that he ceased once the woman expecting his first child miscarried and then he learned of her use of crack cocaine, which he blamed for the miscarriage.
-Davis had one child, a daughter named Larrima Davis, born in 1986.
+Davis' peers acknowledge that he had begun dealing drugs midway through adolescence, but claim that he ceased once he learned the woman expecting his first child miscarried, which he blamed on her use of crack cocaine.
+Davis had one child, a daughter named Larrima, born in 1986.

 Problems with NYPD

 Davis' arrest record, beginning in early 1983, included a 1984 robbery conviction and subsequent probation violation.
 By the time of the November 1986 shootout, a court hearing for that violation had been postponed four times.
 Soon after the successful manhunt, the Bronx District Attorney's office alleged that, as The New York Times then paraphrased, "Davis was part of a small, loosely organized, 'very violent' group of gunmen who have robbed, assaulted and slain drug dealers in the Bronx and northern Manhattan in recent months."

 Approaching trial, the district attorney's office had one witness outside of law enforcement: Roy L. Gray, who admitted under oath to steering "traffic to coke spots."
 Allegedly, on October 26, 1986, Gray was robbed of two dollars in Manhattan's Washington Heights neighborhood.
 Four days later, on October 30, Gray spotted the robber, later understood as Davis, about to rob some cocaine dealers in Harlem.
 Reportedly, Gray thus alerted the New York City Police Department (NYPD) and rode in the police car that chased a getaway car, carrying Davis and two other men.
 The pursuit ended in Highbridge, where, along Jerome Avenue, upon issuing three gunshots at police, Davis and his accomplices evaded arrest by vanishing into an apartment building.